gregbeech/website/blog/2015/reducing-sensitive-information-leakage.markdown

 # Reducing sensitive information leakage

-We tend to think quite a bit about protecting sensitive information, and in particular personally identifiable information (PII), when building software.
-Some of the simple measures typically taken are putting user information in separate databases and restricting access to them, or storing credit card details with a specialist provider rather than in your own infrastructure.
+Most good developers take measures to protect sensitive information, and in particular personally identifiable information (PII), when building software.
+Some typical basic measures are putting user information in separate databases and restricting access to them, or storing credit card details with a specialist provider rather than in your own infrastructure.

-However, one of the most frequent causes of sensitive information leakage is logs.
+However, even in a well designed system there are many channels through which information can leak.
 For example given the following class:

 ~~~scala
 case class User(id: String, email: String, name: String)